-Interim progress reports will be emailed to parents about 4 weeks into each quarter.
-Regardless of the report schedule, teachers of students who are having trouble with behavior expectations, completing their work, or performing at grade level will inform parents immediately.
-Teachers will work with parents to create a support plan for struggling students.
+Interim progress reports will be emailed approximately 4 weeks into each quarter.
+Regardless of the report schedule, teachers who are having trouble with behavior expectations, completing their work, or performing at grade level will inform parents/guardians immediately.
+Teachers will work with parents to support struggling students.
 The support plan may include:

 - Tutoring

 - Modifications in assignments

 - Attendance at the RA summer program

 - Classroom supports

 - Behavior supports

-- Referral to the SST
+- Referral to the School Support Team

-- •